Trixie Belden Editions

 - Trixie definitely looks like she has emerged from the 1940s & 50s, to take on the world of 1980s and 90s.

 - The back cover also has a square shape.
-The invitation to join to club has been replaced with a one paragraph thriller from the book.
+The invitation to join the club has been replaced with a one paragraph thriller from the book.

 - The $1.95 price is printed on the front cover.